Insufficient Credit for Approval

 High Interest Rates

-Debt consolidation loans may come with high interest rates, especially for those with poor credit scores.
+Debt consolidation loans may have high interest rates, especially for those with poor credit scores.
 This can result in higher overall costs.

 When considering debt consolidation, individuals should carefully evaluate the interest rates offered by lenders.
 It’s crucial to compare these rates with the existing interest rates on current debts.
 If the new rate is significantly higher, it might not be financially beneficial in the long run.